srija-ieee/srija-ieee.github.io/_pages/home.md

   - image_path: /assets/images/vikram-h4all.jpg
     alt: "health4all"
     title: "Twisha Events"
-    excerpt: "Healthcare is basic dignity of human life in modern civilization.
-TWISHA  is setting up the tools for an accessible virtual hospital.
-These include EMR, HMS, PACS among other tools along with AI enablement<br><br><br>"
+    excerpt: "Healthcare is basic dignity of human life and awarness is the key to Health assessment and prevention of illnesses.
+This intiatives works towards developing awarness about women, child and community health issues and possible preventive measures along with some basic screening tools.
+TWISHA Kits include Self Assessing Kits, Health Kits Information Leaflets, guides and protocols.
+<br><br><br>"
     url: "/twisha-kits/"
     btn_class: "btn--primary"
     btn_label: "Learn more"